TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/References.rst

   Services are libraries which can be loaded flexibly based on various conditions.

+:ref:`t3fal:start`
+  The complete reference for the File Abstraction Layer introduced in TYPO3 CMS 6.0.

 :ref:`t3inside:start`
   The "sister" manual to this one.
 Describes the general principles underlying the TYPO3 CMS Core.